ErwanBarbedor/Plume_-_TextEngine/readme.md

 - Remove access to macro local variables from other macros called inside.
 - `#` can now be use for statement, not only for expression.
 - Macros `set`, `setl` and `script` deprecated.
 Will be removed in `1.0`.
+- Documentation for predefined macros and documentation is now generated from source.

 ### 0.4.0